+The farmer registers for insurance through a scratch-card attached to a bag of seeds by paying a premium via mobile money.
 Once an extreme weather event occurs the smart contract is triggered.
-Sprout will pay out the smallholders using a duplicate risk pool, created to prove the concept of faster payouts.
+The technology platform will pay out the smallholders using a duplicate risk pool, created to prove the concept of faster payouts.
 An insurance company will reimburse these payments thereafter.

 News & Events

 Investors launch new solutions for climate action targeting blue carbon, clean energy access, sustainable agriculture, and sustainable cities in developing countriesOctober 2, 2019

 New York, 2 Oct 2019 – Today, the Global Innovation Lab for Climate Finance announced the endorsement and launch of six innovative financial instruments for climate-related projects in developing countries.
 The Lab, an initiative of over 60 public and private investors and institutions, accelerates much-needed investment solutions to support developing countries to meet their climate […]

 Business Green, a UK’s specialized media outlet on green economy and environmental issues, has published a note about the Lab’s 2019 endorsement meeting, which took place on October 2nd at The Rockefeller Foundation, in New York.
 It quotes Lab director Barbara Buchner, also executive director of the Climate Policy Initiative, saying the projects would unlock investment […]